M507/VeloTheHelo/README.md

 #### Individual Testing

 Benefits for developers:
-- Allows you to find which ones hangs forever
+- Allows you to find which artifacts hang forever
-- Clearer error messages for the specific artifact
+- Provides clearer error messages for specific artifacts
 - Easier to debug and trace issues
 - Lets you focus on one artifact's behavior at a time